| Tack and Leather Care |

 Think of your tack as an investment.
 You've spent time and money in selecting the best quality leather goods for you and your horse.
-With diligent and correct care, including proper storage, you can get the maximum return on your investment through its long and safe use.
+With diligent and correct leather care, including proper tack and leather storage, you can get the maximum return on your investment through its long and safe use.

 Saddles, Bridles, Martingales, Breastplates and Girths

 The traditional method of leather care is to wipe dust and sweat from your tack immediately after use with a sponge or cloth that is barely moistened with cool water.
 Then rub a thin layer of glycerin soap on the leather to seal the pores and keep it soft but not sticky.
-Newer methods involve convenient and easy-to-use tack cleaning and conditioning products—a wide array of which exists on the market today.
-You can choose from one-step cleaning and conditioning creams, such as Supple or Leather CPR , or two-step systems with a cleaning solution followed by a conditioning agent that restores moisture, such as those from Belvoir Cleaner and Conditioner and Leather Therapy Wash and Conditioner.
+Newer methods involve convenient and easy-to-use leather cleaning and conditioning products— a wide array of which exists on the market today.
+You can choose from one-step cleaning and conditioning creams, such as Supple or Horseman's One-Step, or two-step systems with a cleaning solution followed by a conditioning agent that restores moisture, such as those from Belvoir Cleaner and Conditioner and Leather Therapy Wash and Conditioner.

 Be sure to clean the parts of your tack that are under pressure during use or where sweat or saliva may collect.
 These areas include the curves near buckles where reins and cheek pieces attach to bit rings, all parts of girths, billet straps and the creases in stirrup leathers where irons rest.
 The cleaning process is also a good time to check that stitching is tight and intact, and that the leather has not ripped or cracked.

 For tack that has been neglected over time or that is extremely dirty, use warm water and a soft brush to remove collected grime.
 You may choose to use a pH-balanced cleaner, such as Lexol Cleaner.
 Because warm water is extremely drying to leather, immediately follow it with a fine layer of glycerin soap or a leather conditioner, such as Lexol Conditioner.